ctcastro/ELK2020/README/README.md

 - Copy the [ELKSTACKSETUP.rtf](https://github.com/ctcastro/ELK2020/blob/master/README/Resources/Scripts/ELKSTACKSETUP.rtf) file to "/etc/ansible/".
 - Copy the [Metricbeat_Configuration.yml](/Resources/Scripts/Metricbeat_Configuration.yml ':include :type=code') file to "/etc/ansible/".
   - EDIT "10.0.0.6" on line 46 & 70 to the internal IP of your ELK server.
-- Copy the [Filebeat_Configuration.yml](/Resources/Scripts/Filebeat_Configuration.yml ':include :type=code') file to "/etc/ansible/".
+- Copy the [Filebeat_config.rtf](https://github.com/ctcastro/ELK2020/blob/master/README/Resources/Scripts/Filebeat_config.rtf) file to "/etc/ansible/".
   - EDIT "10.0.0.6" on line 1105 & 1804 to the internal IP of your ELK server.
 - Update the "/etc/ansible/hosts" file to include the internal IPs of your "Webservers" and your "Elkserver".
 - Run the playbook, and navigate to "PublicIPofELKServer:5601" to check that the installation worked as expected.